 Tax season is here, and if you’re looking forward to a big refund, you probably want to get your return filed as early as possible.
-Thanks to the 2017 Tax Cuts and Jobs Act, there have been changes and updates so be sure you have everything in order before doing your taxes.
+Be sure you have everything in order before doing your taxes.
 Here are the most common tax forms you’ll need to file your return and get that tax refund.

-Your employer should’ve provided you with a W-2 form by the end of January.
-This tax form tells you how much money you made last year, and how much was withheld for federal and state taxes, Social Security and Medicare.
+Your employer should have provided you with a W-2 form by the end of January.
+This tax form tells you how much money you made last year and how much was withheld for federal and state taxes, Social Security and Medicare.
 You’ll need all these numbers for your tax preparation.

-If you received income from somewhere else besides your employer, you’ll get a 1099 form.
+If you received income from somewhere besides your main employer, you’ll get a 1099 form.
 These types of tax forms can be issued by your bank or broker for interest or dividends you earned, from Social Security or your IRA custodian for retirement income you received, for gains from stock or real estate sales or for money distributed from a health savings account.
 Self-employed workers will use the 1099-MISC form.

 If you paid interest on a mortgage or on a student loan, paid college tuition or donated a vehicle, you should get a 1098 form.
 Your mortgage lender will send a 1098 so you can deduct the interest paid on your mortgage or home equity loan.
 If you paid student loan interest, you’ll get a 1098-E; and, if you paid tuition, you’ll get a 1098-T, so you might qualify for education credits.

 Having last year’s tax return handy will help you file this year.
-It’s common to have the same kinds of deductions each year, so if you can see what you did last year it might help speed the process.
-However, keep in mind that the standard deductions nearly doubled in 2018.
+It’s common to have the same kinds of deductions each year; so, if you can see what you did last year, it might help speed the process.

 Other Tax Forms and Records